Naypyitaw: A Surreal Planned City for Lovers of Motorcycles, Concrete, and Serenity

 How to Get a SIM Card in Myanmar

 Telecom and internet are developing very rapidly in Myanmar.
 Everything we read before we visited the country in January 2020 was already outdated.
 By the time I hit publish on this article, some information might already be a little off.
 So here’s the most recent info we acquired.
 Please leave a comment at the bottom of this article if you have additional or new information about the SIM-card situation in Myanmar.
-The country code for Myanmar is +95 A Brief History of Myanma Telecommunications Until the mid 10’s, there was only one telecom provider in Myanmar: Myanmar Post and TelecommunicationsContinue reading
+The country code for Myanmar is +95 Contents1 A Brief History of Myanma Telecommunications2 Why Should I Get a SIM Card in Myanmar?3 Which Provider Should I Choose?3.1 ShouldContinue reading